 Each Portfolio may purchase securities subject to repurchase agreements and reverse repurchase agreements, subject to its restriction on investment in illiquid investments, and subject to its investment policies and restrictions.
-See Illiquid Investments.
 A repurchase agreement is an instrument under which a Portfolio purchases a security and the seller (normally a commercial bank or broker-dealer) agrees, at the time of purchase, that it will repurchase the security at a specified time and price.
 A reverse repurchase agreement is the opposite: the Portfolio will sell the security with an obligation to repurchase it at an agreed-upon time and price.
 The amount by which the resale price is greater than the purchase price reflects an agreed-upon market interest rate effective for the period of the agreement.
 The return on the securities subject to the repurchase agreement may be more or less than the return on the repurchase agreement.

 The majority of repurchase agreements in which a Portfolio will engage are overnight transactions, and the delivery pursuant to the resale typically will occur within 1 to 5 days of the purchase.
 The primary risk from repurchase agreements is that the Portfolio may suffer a loss if the seller fails to pay the agreed-upon amount on the delivery date and that amount is greater than the resale price of the underlying securities and other collateral held by the Portfolio.
 In the event of bankruptcy or other default by the seller, there may be possible delays and expenses in liquidating the underlying securities or other collateral, decline in their value or loss of interest.
 Additionally, reverse repurchase agreements involve borrowing to take advantage of investment opportunities; such leverage could magnify losses.
-If the Portfolio borrows money to purchase securities and those securities decline in value, then the value of the Portfolio's shares will decline faster than if the Portfolio were not leveraged.
-The return on such collateral may be more or less than that from the repurchase agreement.
-A Portfolio's repurchase agreements will be structured so as to fully collateralize the loans.
+If the Portfolio borrows money to purchase securities and those securities decline in value, then the value of the Portfolio's shares will decline faster than if the Portfolio's repurchase agreements will be structured so as to fully collateralize the loans.
 In other words, the value of the underlying securities, which will be held by a Portfolio's custodian bank or by a third party that qualifies as a custodian under Section 17(f) of the 1940 Act, is and, during the entire term of the agreement, will remain at least equal to the value of the loan, including the accrued interest earned thereon.
 Repurchase agreements are entered into only with those entities approved by IICO.